crsanghani/makersbnb/README.md

 As a user
 I would like to be able to
 book a space that has not been confirmed yet

+As a user
+I would like to be able to
+post images of my space
 ~~~

 # Planned User Stories